How’s Surgery Used to Diagnose and Treat Mesothelioma?

 Pleurectomy With Decortication

 Patients with malignant pleural mesothelioma may also be candidates for a type of surgery called pleurectomy with decortication.
 During P/D, a surgeon removes the pleural lining of the affected lung.
-They may also remove the lining of the chest cavity and some or al of the diaphragm.
+They may also remove the lining of the chest cavity and some or all of the diaphragm.
 Unlike extrapleural pneumonectomy, the lung is not removed.

-Diagnostic and Palliative Surgical Procedures for Pleural Mesothelioma
+Diagnostic and Palliative Surgical Procedures

 - During pleurodesis, a surgeon administers medicine into the lung cavity to close the space between the outer lining of the lung and the pleural cavity.
 This procedure helps prevent painful fluid buildup (pleural effusion) and facilitates proper lung function.